 There are several Multnomah County resources related to COVID-19 available.
-Click here for a comprehensive list.
+Download the COVID-19 Resources (PDF).

 Beginning Monday, March 30th, Wood Village City Hall will be closed to the public to promote the health and safety of our guests, staff, and community.
 Please call 503-667-6211 to make an appointment with one of our team members if you need assistance.
 Water and sewer bills can be paid online or put in the drop box.

 March 26, 2020

 TriMet will no longer be accepting cash fares on board buses.
 This is a temporary measure to help with social distancing and to minimize the time riders spend near operators.
 Instead, you'll need to pay with Hop: a plastic Hop card, your phone using a mobile wallet or virtual card, or a Hop ticket purchased at a ticket machine at a MAX or WES station.
 If you do not have a Hop card, you can get a free one by visiting TriMet Ticket Office in Pioneer Courthouse Square.
 You can also receive a card in the mail by calling 503-238-RIDE or email firstname.lastname@example.org.

 Metro Waste Management has suspended the following services as a result of COVID-19:

 - Suspension of residential bulky waste (e.g. mattresses, furniture, etc.) curbside collection.

 - Suspension of bulky waste collection events.